vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 805

 vide Pān.
 IV.
 3. 93.
-On Pāņ, IV.
+On Pāṇ, IV.
 3. 83 (prabhavati) the Kasika gives the example 'Daradi Sindhuh' (the river Sindhu rises in Darat).
 Some mss. of Kasikā include 'Darat' in Sindhvadigana.
 Sindhu country is mentioned in Rudradaman's Juna gadh Ins; B (a r, rising from Pāri yātra and falling into Yamuna) Va.
 45.98, M. 114.
 23, B. 27.
 28. It is the same as Kalisindhu between the Chambal and Betwa Malati- madbava refers to its confluence with Parā (Act IV end) and with Madhumati (Act IX prose passage after verse 3).
 Padmavati, the scene of the drama, was situated on the

 confluence of Pārā and Sindhu.
 Sindhuprabhava--(source of Sindhu)